 Initial no obligation consultation, including full diagnostics from £200

-2 Free post-operative check-up appointments
+2 Free post-operative check-up appointments included with any surgery

 NO VAT APPLICABLE ON ALL OUR COSTS